Design Engineering Theory Topics - Home Page

 • This can also be in +/- mm if size is the issue.

 • Some industries will have a higher value tolerance the other, for example, in the building industry, tolerances of a few millimetres will be acceptable.
-Where the car industry tolerances will need to be within a few thousandths (0.001mm) of a millimetre.
+Where the car industry tolerances will need to be within a few thousandths (0.001mm) of a millimetre!

 • You will always need to consider the materials you use and try to ensure you use as much of it as possible to minimise waste.

-• As the raw materials cost money, this will save you money.
+• As the raw materials cost money this will save you money.

 • For example, we use 600X300mm plywood sheets.
 When designing your product, you will need to try use as little of this material as possible.
+This is a process called nesting.

 4 Practice Questions